 Descriptive statistics are summarized in the tables below.
 Our hypothesis was tested using a linear regression fitted to our measure for support on each highly polarized belief.
 In support to H1, we found that in conditions of strong social consensus, there was a statistically significant effect in our planned comparison of our active intervention condition on all four highly polarized issues.
 Furthermore, in support of H1a and H1b, participants in the ‘high’ and ‘low’ social consensus manipulation likewise had increased and decreased support for all four highly polarized issues.
 There was mixed evidence supporting H2, as individual differences in utilitarian orientation only resulted in different levels of support for the issue of slavery.
 Likewise, there was mixed evidence supporting H3, where individual differences in deontological orientation only resulted in differing levels of support for universal health care.
 Additional graphs summarizing the effect of our intervention are presented below.

+Give people X and Y, and then ask them what they think I did

+What is the take-aways?

+Are these the take-aways that we want to emphasize?

+What do we need to change to center on what we find is important?

+Don’t present unncessary information

+Present racial groups, all of them, and gender variables, all of them.

+Report age instead of jr,sr,etc. status

+No time or date type of stuff.